-Interest rate risk in the banking book arises due to movements in interest rates where there is a mismatch in repricing profile of asset and liabilities.
+Interest rate risk in the banking book arises due to movements in interest rates where there is a mismatch in asset and liability maturities.

 The Group maintains a balanced 'on book' hedging strategy by ensuring the net difference between asset and liability maturities are not excessive.
 The Group does not trade the financial instruments it holds and is not exposed to currency risk.